-The Indiana Utility Regulatory Commission approved the Edwardsport plant based on the promise of CCS technology.
+The Indiana Utility Regulatory Commission approved the Edwardsport plant based on the promise of carbon waste capture and storage.
 Now that there are questions about the viability and the cost of CCS, there is more than enough reason to question that decision.